Yellowjackets (TV series): Music

 The music for the pilot was composed by Theodore Shapiro.
 The rest of the first season was scored by Craig Wedren and Anna Waronker, members of the rock bands Shudder to Think and That Dog, respectively.
 Wedren was invited to the series by Kusama after the series was picked up and Shapiro was unable to return.
-The main theme song, "No Return", was written and performed by Wedren and Waronker, who said they "aimed to channel our off-kilter '90s roots into something that felt like 'then', but could only have been made now, just like the show."
+The main theme song, "No Return", was written and performed by Wedren and Waronker, who said they "aimed to channel our off-kilter '90s roots into something that felt like 'then', but could only have been made now, just like the show".
 Lyle and Nickerson were initially hesitant with the idea of featuring a theme song due to their growing rarity in the mainstream but were eventually convinced otherwise.
 "Mother Mother" by Tracy Bonham was used as the temp music for the theme, which first appears in episode three and features the sounds of a Farfisa organ.
-According to Wedren, "The producers really, really encouraged us to go out on multiple limbs and really be experimental and try stuff, which is such a rare direction to get."
+According to Wedren, "The producers really, really encouraged us to go out on multiple limbs and really be experimental and try stuff, which is such a rare direction to get".
 Lakeshore Records made "No Return" available to stream and download on January 6, 2022.
 A soundtrack album was also released on Spotify.
+On March 9, 2023, Florence and the Machine released a cover of No Doubt's "Just a Girl" as a single to promote the second season.
+The fourth, seventh and ninth episodes of the second season featured a cover of the show's theme song by Alanis Morissette, which was released as a single on April 14, 2023.

 Release

 A premiere for the series was held on November 10, 2021, at the Hollywood Legion Post 43 in Los Angeles.
 Yellowjackets debuted on Showtime on November 14.
-The second season is set to premiere on March 26, 2023, and the episode will be available two days earlier to stream for Showtime subscribers.
+The second season premiered on March 26, 2023, and the episodes became available two days earlier to stream for Showtime subscribers.
+In November 2024, it was announced that the third season is set to premiere on February 14, 2025, before making its air debut two days later.

 The first season was released on DVD and manufactured-on-demand Blu-ray on July 19, 2022.
+The second season was released on DVD and Blu-ray on October 10, 2023.